 The basic rule we can apply for all the outfits: one formal business garment should be mixed with one informal one.

 Business Casual Blazer

 A blazer is perceived as a formal business piece, meaning a casual item should complement it.
 Pair it with a casual shirt, jeans or chinos, or a lightweight dress to keep the look clean and simple but still semi-formal.

 Business dress is a very formal piece that should be mixed carefully to achieve the right level of formality.
 An example of a suitable and extremely versatile dress is the classic sheath dress.
 Try wearing it with an oversized linen blazer, bright and funky trench coat, or a chunky sweater for a more laid-back office environment.

 Formal shirts are crisp, perfectly fitting, and very elegant.
 They are the basis of business casual wear, so let’s make the most of them.
 Combine yours with linen chinos, dark jeans (these should not be bleached or ripped), a sweater, or an oversized trench coat.
 As for informal shirts with various micropatterns, stripes, or checks, mix them with clean-looking and simple slacks to keep the look elegant.

 Business Casual Slacks

-Women’s slacks are one of the most favourite clothing pieces due to its versatility and comfort.
-Easily combined with basically anything, wear them with one of your favourite casual or formal shirts, with an informal tweed blazer or a light sweater and ballerinas.
+Women’s slacks are one of the favorite clothing pieces due to their versatility and comfort.
+Easily combined with anything, wear them with one of your favorite formal shirts, a casual tweed blazer, or a light sweater and ballerinas.
 This is one of the comfiest outfits you can create for your day in the office.